-Digital Master Plan: The University of Montpellier charts its digital course
+Digital Master Plan: The University of Montpellier Charts Its Digital Course

 The Digital Master Plan (SDN) was approved at the Board of Trustees meeting last June.
-It outlines the University of Montpellier’s digital strategy for the next five years in nine key areas and will engage a large part of the university community in approximately 120 projects.
+It sets out the University of Montpellier’s digital strategy for the next five years in nine key areas and will engage a large part of the university community in approximately 120 projects.
 Adeline Fabrié, Director of Information Systems and Digital Technology, provides further details.

-It’s a small revolution within the organization.
-Over the past few weeks , all UM staff members have been able to move away from the aging Adhoc application and familiarize themselves with two new scheduling and leave management software programs: Logeca and Planum.
-But few realize that these changes are just two small building blocks in the vast structure that is the 2024–2028 Digital Master Plan (SDN), approved by the Board of Directors on June 10.“The SDN is a long-standing project at the University of Montpellier,” explains Adeline Fabrié, Director of Information Systems and Digital Technology.
-“It is an extremely foundational framework for outlining an institution’s digital transformation journey.”
+This is a small internal revolution.
+Over the past few weeks , allUM staff membersUM able to move away from the aging Adhoc application and familiarize themselves with two new scheduling and leave management software programs : Logeca and Planum.
+But few realize that these changes are just two small building blocks in the vast structure that is the 2024–2028 Digital Master Plan (SDN), which was approved by the Board of Trustees on June 10.“The SDN is a long-standing project at the University of Montpellier,” explains Adeline Fabrié, director of information systems and digital technology.
+“It serves as a foundational framework for mapping out an institution’s digital transformation journey.”

-Meet all 271 requirements
+Meet all 271 needs

-Until now, different master plans have coexisted at the university, each tailored to its respective field of application.
-However, recent societal changes linked to the boom in blended learning, the rise of open science, and the rapid advances in artificial intelligence and cybercrime have prompted the UM to include in its latest five-year contract“the development of a digital master plan capable of covering all its areas of operation, from research to education, including support functions such as HR, finance, facilities, and administration,” the director continues.
+Until now, different master plans have coexisted at the university, depending on their respective areas of application.
+However, recent societal changes linked to the boom in blended learning, the rise of open science, and the rapid advances in artificial intelligence and cybercrime have promptedUM include in its latest five-year contract“the development of a digital master plan capable of covering all of its areas of operation, from research to education, including support functions such as HR, finance, facilities, and administration,” the director continues.
 In doing so, the University was also responding to the recommendations of HCERES and the Court of Auditors (Recommendation No. 9, September 2023 report).

-After more than two years of work led by President Philippe Augé in collaboration with the vice presidents—and in particular David Cassagne, Vice President for Digital Technology in Education, and Anne Laurent, Vice President for Open Science and Research Data—as well as Chief Administrative Officer Bruno Fabre and the teaching and research departments (see the box on SDN governance), the University of Marseille has thus established a five-year development roadmap.
-Practical, coherent, and sufficiently flexible, it can accommodate the many changes in professions and practices related to digital technology and IT.
+After more than two years of work led by President Philippe Augé in collaboration with the vice presidents—and in particular David Cassagne, Vice President for Digital Technology in Education, and Anne Laurent, Vice President for Open Science and Research Data—as well as Chief Administrative Officer Bruno Fabre and the teaching and research departments (see the box on SDN governance),UM thus established a five-year development roadmap.
+Practical, coherent, and sufficiently flexible, it can accommodate the many changes in professions and practices related to digital technology and information technology.
 “We analyzed the 271 needs identified during the first phase of this work to create a portfolio of 120 projects, the development of which will be organized around nine strategic priorities,” explains Adeline Fabrié.

-Nine priorities for 120 projects
+Nine focus areas for 120 projects

-One of the primary objectives of this digital strategy, as formalized by the SDN, is to explain how each of these nine priorities contributes to the University’s overall strategy as defined in the institutional contract.
-The first three priorities address educational needs: the development of digital teaching practices; addressing the challenges of educational transformation; and, finally, improving digital services for students.
+One of the primary objectives of this digital strategy, formalized by the SDN, is to explain how each of these nine priorities contributes to the University’s overall strategy as defined in the institutional contract.
+The first three priorities thus address educational needs: the development of digital teaching practices; addressing the challenges of educational transformation; and, finally, improving digital services for students.

-Guidelines 4 and 5, meanwhile, address the needs of research and innovation, which require better coordination and greater visibility of activities.
+Priorities 4 and 5, meanwhile, address the needs of research and innovation, which require better coordination and greater visibility of activities.
 The SDN also aims to improve the capacity to manage research activities, which are necessarily linked to the institution’s international outreach and modernization.

 Must-See Projects

-“Among these projects, some are classifiedas ‘essential,’ meaning they are mandatory due to regulatory requirements, a mandatory update from the software vendor, or technical obsolescence that jeopardizes the security of the IT system.
+Among these projects, some are classifiedas “mandatory”—that is, they are required of us due to a regulatory constraint, a renewal obligation from the software vendor, or technical obsolescence that jeopardizes the security of the information system.
 “They affect a broad audience within the institution and therefore require special efforts in terms of change management,” emphasizes the director.
-This category includes the introduction of Planum and Logeca, which we’ve already discussed, as well as an evolution of Siham, a core HR software system that will also be revamped through a complete overhaul of its technical and application infrastructure.“ Our goal is also to promote and deploy integrated, interconnected applications, which, for example, prevent the need to re-enter the same data multiple times and simplify usage.
-We call these ‘urbanized’ systems, modeled after how a city functions.In a context where cybercrime can no longer be ignored, securing our tools is also our top priority.”
+This category includes the implementation of Planum and Logeca, which we’ve already discussed, as well as an upgrade to Siham, a core software system for the HR department, which will also be revamped through a redesign of its technical and application infrastructure.Our goal is also to promote and deploy integrated, interconnected applications, which, for example, eliminate the need to re-enter the same data multiple times and simplify usage.
+We call these ‘urbanized’ systems, modeled after the way a city functions.In a context where cybercrime can no longer be ignored, securing our tools is also our top priority.”

 "Flagship" projects and easy wins

-Alongside these flagship projects, which are particularly important for the university, there are the “quick wins”—projects that can be completed more quickly or easily:“The president was very keen on them.
-He realizes that the flagship and essential projects will require a great deal of effort from the teams, but certain smaller initiatives can be simple to implement and provide significant benefits to the university community. ” Among the thirty or so projects in this category are, for example: digitizing the CMS card; implementing the Payfip online payment tool for certain services or continuing education; promoting the university’s health services; and providing a data encryption tool.
+Alongside these flagship projects—which are particularly important to the university—are the “quick wins,” which we could describe as projects that are faster or easier to implement:“The president was very committed to them.
+He realizes that the flagship and essential projects will require a great deal of effort from the teams, but certain small initiatives can be simple to carry out and provide great benefits to the university community. ” Among the thirty or so projects in this category are, for example: digitizing the CMS card; implementing the Payfip online payment tool for certain services or continuing education; promoting theUM health servicesUM providing a data encryption tool.

 Reach a milestone